an elephant raises its trunk as it walks across the savanna

 Lens Pen

 Microfiber cleaning cloths are great, and I think we all have a dozen of them by now.
-However, if you are going to Africa, a lens pen does wonders if you end up getting more than just smudges on your camera lens, as dusty conditions are just part of the deal.
-Rubbing dust off your lens, or off of your camera body, with a cloth stands to just rub it into the lens and could cause scratching.
+However, if you are going to Africa, a lens pen does wonders if you end up getting more than just smudges on your camera lens, as dusty conditions are just part of the experience.
+Attempting to rub dust off your lens or camera body with a cloth can end up rubbing it into the lens, which could cause scratching.
 A lens pen has a soft brush that allows you to sweep the dirt away so that you can then use a cloth to clean as you’d like.

 a lens pen for cleaning cameras